 Still, it now only inhabits rivers in the northern Indian subcontinent’s plains.

-The gharial is olive in color, with adults being darker than juveniles, who have dark brown cross bands and speckles.
+The gharial is olive, with adults darker than juveniles, with dark brown cross bands and speckles.

 At 20 years old, its back turns virtually black, while its tummy remains yellowish-white.